jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 #### Example Build Wrapper conversion

 The following is an example with comments to convert the Config File freestyle wrapper build using the API.
-This conversion does not return a stage, but uses a helper method to add a wrapper around all future build step conversions.
+This conversion uses a helper method to add a wrapper around all future build step conversions.

 ```
+// This was to not have the config-file-provider plugin as a required dependency
+// But you can use (as your use your plugin)
 @OptionalExtension(requirePlugins = { "config-file-provider" })
-This was to not have the config-file-provider plugin as a required dependency
-But you can use (as your use your plugin)
-@Extension
-public class ConfigFileBuildWrapperConverter
+public class ConfigFileBuildWrapperConverter extends SingleTypedConverter<ConfigFileBuildWrapper>
-    implements BuildWrapperConverter
+{
+    private Logger LOGGER = LoggerFactory.getLogger( ConfigFileBuildWrapperConverter.class );

     @Override
-    public ModelASTStage convert( ConverterRequest request, ConverterResult converterResult, BuildWrapper wrapper )
+    public boolean convert(ConverterRequest request, ConverterResult result, Object target)
     {
-        ConfigFileBuildWrapper configFileBuildWrapper = (ConfigFileBuildWrapper)wrapper;
+        ConfigFileBuildWrapper configFileBuildWrapper = (ConfigFileBuildWrapper) target;
         if(configFileBuildWrapper.getManagedFiles() == null || configFileBuildWrapper.getManagedFiles().isEmpty() )
         {
-            return null;
+            return true;
         }
         // return a lambda which will be called to wrap build step branches conversion
         // see Build Step conversion which use it
-        converterResult.addWrappingTreeStep( () -> build( request, configFileBuildWrapper ) );
+        result.addWrappingTreeStep( () -> build( configFileBuildWrapper ) );
-        return null;
+        return true;
     }

-    private ModelASTTreeStep build(ConverterRequest request, ConfigFileBuildWrapper configFileBuildWrapper) {
+    private ModelASTTreeStep build(ConfigFileBuildWrapper configFileBuildWrapper) {
         ModelASTTreeStep configFileProvider = new ModelASTTreeStep( this );

         configFileProvider.setName( "configFileProvider" );